owncoral/pgzod/README.md

 <!-- CONTRIBUTING -->
 ## 5. Contributing

-Your contributions makes the open source community a fantastic place to learn, inspire, and create.
+Your contributions make the open-source community a fantastic place to learn, inspire, and create.

-If you have a suggestion to improve this project, please fork the repo and create a pull request.
+To suggest how to improve this project, please fork the repo and create a pull request.

 You can also create an issue with the tag "enhancement."

 Don't forget to give the project a star!
 Thanks again!